CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-cohesiveft-vns3-partner-template.md

 ### Prerequisite
 - Access to the CenturyLink Cloud platform as an authorized user.
 - Create a Network VLAN you want the Cohesive Networks VNS3 virtual appliance to reside on.
 Creating a new VLAN follows best practices so users can secure the private VIPs with firewalls.
 Important:  Once you create a new VLAN, or if you use an existing VLAN, through the Control Portal navigate to Networks and then click on the specific VLAN you want to use.
 Note down a free IP address, the network mask and the gateway address from the VLAN as these will be used when deploying the VNS3 manager appliance.
 - Configure a Client VPN so that you can securely connect to the VNS3 virtual appliance for configuration.
-When accessing your CohesiveFT VNS3 virtual appliance for the first time, we recommend you connect to your CenturyLink Cloud environment via secure Client VPN.
+When accessing your Cohesive Networks VNS3 virtual appliance for the first time, we recommend you connect to your CenturyLink Cloud environment via secure Client VPN.
 For more information on configuring your Client VPN, please view this link: http://www.centurylinkcloud.com/knowledge-base/network/how-to-configure-client-vpn/
 - Ensure you have the proper firewall rule settings to allow VPN communication to the VLAN the VNS3 virtual appliance resides on.
 For more information, please visit this link: http://www.centurylinkcloud.com/knowledge-base/network/creating-cross-data-center-firewall-policies/

 ### Postrequisite